 Secure storage of GitLab CI passwords as Yandex Lockbox secrets

-You can securely store passwords as Yandex Lockbox secrets and use them in your CI scripts in Yandex Managed Service for GitLab.
-Thus you can protect and hide passwords in CI scripts from GitLab users, including administrators.
+You can securely store passwords as Yandex Lockbox secrets and use them in your CI pipelines in Yandex Managed Service for GitLab.
+Thus you can protect and hide passwords in CI script from GitLab users, including administrators.

 Below is how the integration with Yandex Lockbox works.
-First you prepare a Yandex Lockbox secret and a GitLab environment variable referring to this secret.
-You also install GitLab Runner on a VM and link a service account to it.
-Then you create the CI script provided below.
+First, you need to create a Yandex Lockbox secret and a GitLab environment variable that points to this secret.
+You also need to install GitLab Runner on a VM and assign a service account to it.
+Then, create the CI script provided below.
 It contains a special command that requests the service account's IAM token.
 The script uses the IAM token and the environment variable to retrieve the password from the secret.
-As a result, the password is used by the CI script but stored in an external storage.
+This way, the password is used in the CI script but kept in an external storage.

 To enable a Managed Service for GitLab instance to access Yandex Lockbox secrets: